-As such, over the course of 2021, we will ensure we have the data required to facilitate a bottom-up avoided costs approach to be consulted on for the 2022/2023 NAV Bulk Supply Charging Arrangements.
+As such, in the future we will do our best to collect the data required to facilitate a bottom-up avoided costs approach to be consulted on for the 2023/2024 NAV Bulk Supply Charging Arrangements.
 In parallel with our internal work on the data collation, we will keep our stakeholders up to date on the progression of our work.
-This will be a topic of discussion during our stakeholder engagement throughout 2021.
+This will be a topic of discussion during our stakeholder engagement throughout 2022 and beyond.